DavidVVI/NoteMaster/README.md

 ***************Written By: David Wray *******************

 Notemaster is a simple and effective tool for capturing and saving notes.
-This is the android version, Windows and iOS in the works and soon to be released.
+This is the android version, Windows and iOS in the works.
 Stay tuned !